Gabe Davies

 Gabriel 'Gabe' Davies is a British big-wave surfer.

 Surf career

-Gabe is a four-time British surfing champion and big wave surfer from Newcastle, UK.
+Davies is a four-time British surfing champion and big wave surfer from Newcastle, UK.
 He has appeared in award-winning surfing documentaries such as Joel Conroy's Eye of the Storm in 2002 and in 2009 he co-lead with Richie Fitzgerald in Joel Conroy's first featured documentary, Waveriders.
-Together they tow surfed the biggest swell ever ridden off the Irish Atlantic Coast for which Gabe was nominated for a worldwide XXL big wave award.
+Together they tow surfed the biggest swell ever ridden off the Irish Atlantic Coast for which Davies was nominated for a worldwide XXL big wave award.